almsam/Open-Cycle/README.md

 4. ``npm install`` (this might be the most buggy part - use ChatGPT or CoPilot to bug fix your installation), npm will go through the folder and see all of the required modules, then install them
 5. (Optional, bug fixing - do this if you know what you are doing) ``npm audit fix --force``
 6. ``npm start`` - the website will start in localhost:3000
+7. Or alternately, double click on ``index.html``, this will initiate a localhost:3000 tab alongside with the html from the local server (which does nothing)

 ---